- Faculty may borrow up to 20 items for 4 months.

 - Books are loaned to faculty for each academic quarter.

-- Loans of Videos, DVD’s, CDs and tapes are limited to 2 items (of each type) and can be borrowed for one week.
-These items cannot be renewed.
+- Loans of Videos, CDs are limited to 2 items (of each type) and can be borrowed for 2 weeks.

 - Special Collection material can be borrowed for one week.